Michael Johnathon: Career

 Johnathon is the founder, producer and host of the WoodSongs Old-Time Radio Hour, a folk/roots/Americana multi-media program.
 The weekly live show from the Lyric Theatre & Cultural Arts Center in Lexington, Kentucky is recorded for broadcast on 537 radio stations, webcasts, and public radio and television.
 The broadcast is heard by over two million listeners and is carried by the American Forces Radio Network (AFN).
 The webcast and downloadable archives can be accessed at the Woodsongs website.
 The TV broadcast reaches an audience of 96 million on public stations nationwide.
 Some of the hundreds of artists to appear on the broadcast include Tommy Emmanuel, Chris Thile, Judy Collins, Big Bad Voodoo Daddy, Asleep at the Wheel, Richie Havens, Peter Yarrow, the Avett Brothers, Chris Stapleton, Dr. Ralph Stanley, Elle King, Lee Ann Womack, Preservation Hall Jazz Band, Mark O'Connor, Bela Fleck & Abigail Washburn, JD Crowe, Edgar Meyer and Roger McGuinn.

 WoodSongs Classroom Programs in partnership with the University of Kentucky makes available at no cost broadcasts of WoodSongs to teachers and homeschools to encourage roots music education.

 To commemorate Earth Day, Johnathon wrote the script for the play Walden: The Ballad of Thoreau, performed in over 8,900 colleges, community theatres, high schools and home schools in nine countries.
 The play is set during the final two days Henry David Thoreau spent at his cabin on Walden Pond and explores the contemporary processes in the protection of the earth and home communities.

 A film of the play aired nationwide on PBS stations and was awarded a 2009 John Muir Award for Feature Film.

 His composition of the songs Front Porch and SongFarmers Blues inspired the creation of the WoodSongs Front Porch Association of SongFarmers.
 The group brings front porch pickers from around the nation together and has active chapters across the United States.

 In October 2018 Johnathon toured with a musical concept called Songs of Rural America.
 Fully orchestrated, the 17-song concert celebrates rural communities, merging the roots audience with the classical world.
 The orchestration was written by Michael Johnathon and Joshua Carter.
-The concert with The Ohio Valley Symphony Orchestra in Gallipolis OH was filmed as a public television special for broadcast on PBS stations nationwide.
+The concert with The Ohio Valley Symphony in Gallipolis OH was filmed as a public television special for broadcast on PBS stations nationwide.

 In 2020 he released LEGACY, a full length studio album.
 The title cut is a 9-minute epic that goes from Pete Seeger to Dylan to the collapse of the record industry as we know it.
 The album also includes two Dylan covers including a total rebuild of Rolling Stone.